-There are approximately 90 letters and other documents by or about Lewis A. Miller and his wife Cotta Smyser in Book #13 on the Charles Edison Fund microfilm, as well as a few items in Book #35.
+There are approximately 90 letters by Lewis and Cotta Miller and their son, Milton Smyser Miller (1917-2009), in Book #13 on the Charles Edison Fund microfilm, as well as a few items in Book #35.
 Click here for a list of all the correspondence books on the CEF microfilm.
-In addition to the 14 items presented here, 2 other letters originally in the CEF Collection can be found in the Family Records Series in Part III, Part IV, and Part V of the Thomas A. Edison Papers microfilm and digital editions.
+In addition to the 30 letters presented here, 35 other letters originally in the CEF Collection can be found in the Family Records Series in Part III, Part IV, and Part V of the Thomas A. Edison Papers microfilm and digital editions.
 Twelve additional letters from Lewis A. Miller to his parents Lewis and Mary Valinda and to his sister Mina can be found among the family papers at the Edison-Ford Winter Estates.
 Eleven other letters by Lewis A. Miller, several written while he was living in Hawaii in 1898, can be found in the David E. E. Sloane Collection.
 Courtesy of the Charles Edison Fund.